egoist/puex/README.md

 - store.mapMutations(mutations)
 - store.mapActions(actions)
 - store.subscribe(subscriber)
+- store.replaceState(newState)

 ### state

+*read only*

 `state` is nothing special, it can be either an object or a function that returns an object, you might need to use the latter while doing Vue SSR with `runInNewContext: false` option in order to get a fresh copy of initial states for each HTTP request.

+This is read-only, to replace root state you can use `store.replaceState(newState)` instead.

 ### mutation